Anti-inflammatory diet - what is it about?

 • obesity,

-• incorrect diet (both in terms of quantity and quality).
+• improper diet (both in terms of quantity and quality).

-In today's article, we will focus on the last two aspects, i.e. those strictly related to dietetics.
+• In today's article, we will focus on the last two aspects, which are strictly related to dietetics.

 Obesity and inflammation

-The impact of obesity on inflammation in the body has been confirmed by a number of studies.
-Even if our diet is based largely on the consumption of healthy products, but there is excess fat tissue, our body is in a state of chronic inflammation .
-An excess of macronutrients in adipose tissue stimulates it to release inflammatory mediators (Interleukin 6 and tumor necrosis factor alpha), and additionally reduces the production of adiponectin, which further intensifies this pathology.
-I don't want to bore you with difficult biochemical names, but the message is simple - adipose tissue is hormonally active and the more of it we have, the more these processes are disturbed and maintain chronic inflammation [4].
+The impact of obesity on inflammation in the body has been confirmed by numerous studies.
+Even if our diet consists largely of healthy products, but there is excess body fat, chronic inflammation is still ongoing in our body.
+Excess macronutrients in adipose tissue stimulate it to release inflammatory mediators (Interleukin 6 and tumor necrosis factor alpha), and additionally reduce adiponectin production, which further exacerbates this pathology.
+I don't want to bore you with difficult biochemical names, but the message is simple - adipose tissue is hormonally active, and the more of it we have, the more these processes are disturbed and sustain chronic inflammatory states [4].

-To remember: excessive body weight itself is a very important factor that leads to the persistence of chronic low-grade inflammation.
-One of the most important “anti-inflammatory” interventions is to regulate body weight !
-And if you want to ensure that your meals are full, be sure to check out the eatyx offer , where you will find products with high protein and fiber content, including:
+To remember: excessive body weight in itself is a very significant factor leading to the persistence of low-grade chronic inflammation.
+One of the most important "anti-inflammatory" interventions is weight management!
+And if you want to ensure meal satiety, be sure to check out eatyx's offer, where you'll find products with high protein and fiber content, including, for example:

 How does diet affect inflammation?
 Anti-inflammatory diet

-Now we come to the most important thing, the anti-inflammatory diet.
-You already know when we should be afraid of inflammation, what it involves and what induces it, so now we can confidently talk about nutrition.
-We have two pathways - pro-inflammatory and anti-inflammatory.
-An anti-inflammatory diet is nothing more than a nutritional model whose ingredients reduce the pro-inflammatory cytokines I mentioned earlier (e.g. interleukin 6).
-Pro-inflammatory activity is associated with their growth .
-It is very difficult to determine when a given diet becomes anti-inflammatory and when it is still pro-inflammatory, but it has been somewhat arbitrarily assumed that dietary patterns in which vegetable oils, fruits, vegetables or nuts predominate are considered anti-inflammatory, and the "Western" diet, dominated by fast food, processed foods and sweets - to pro-inflammatory ones.
+Now we move on to the most important part, the anti-inflammatory diet.
+You already know when we should be afraid of inflammation, what it entails, and what induces it, so now we can confidently talk about nutrition.
+We have two paths - pro-inflammatory and anti-inflammatory.
+An anti-inflammatory diet is nothing more than a dietary pattern whose components reduce the pro-inflammatory cytokines I mentioned earlier (such as interleukin 6).
+A pro-inflammatory diet is associated with their increase.
+It is very difficult to determine when a diet becomes anti-inflammatory and when it is still pro-inflammatory, but it has been somewhat arbitrarily accepted that dietary patterns dominated by vegetable oils, fruits, vegetables, or nuts are considered anti-inflammatory, while the "Western" diet, dominated by fast food, processed foods, and sweets, is considered pro-inflammatory.

-However, for the needs of scientific research, a special indicator was created, called the Dietary Inflammatory Index (DII), which can be translated into Polish as the Dietary Inflammatory Index.
-This index grouped foods based on their effect on inflammatory biomarkers into pro-, anti-inflammatory, or neutral.
+However, for the purpose of scientific research, a special indicator was created, called the Dietary Inflammatory Index (DII), which we can translate into English as the Dietary Inflammatory Index.
+This index grouped food products based on their effect on inflammatory biomarkers as pro-, anti-inflammatory or neutral.

-• Pro-inflammatory compounds/products : carbohydrates (total), cholesterol, energy (total kilocalories), iron, trans fats, saturated fats, etc.
+• Pro-inflammatory compounds/products: carbohydrates (overall), cholesterol, energy (total kilocalories), iron, trans fats, saturated fats, etc.

-In scientific works, based on the subject's menu, scientists use specialized formulas to assess the inflammatory potential of the diet, assigning it a score from -8.78 to 7.89, with the higher the score, the more pro-inflammatory (worse) the diet [5].
-However, I will immediately assure you that this indicator is used only for scientific research purposes, calculating it yourself is complicated, unnecessary and makes no sense.
-For the needs of an individual, sufficient information is that standard nutrition models, such as the Mediterranean Diet, DASH, MIND or simply the Polish Healthy Eating Plate, focus largely on consuming products with anti-inflammatory properties and following their principles will be sufficient to maintain health and prevention promoting chronic inflammation.
+In scientific works, based on the diet of the examined person, researchers use specialized formulas to assess the inflammatory potential of the diet, assigning it a score from -8.78 to 7.89, with a higher score indicating a more pro-inflammatory (worse) diet [5].
+However, I want to reassure you immediately that this indicator is used exclusively for scientific research; calculating it yourself is complicated, unnecessary, and largely pointless.
+For individual needs, sufficient information is that standard dietary patterns such as the Mediterranean Diet, DASH, MIND, or simply the Polish Healthy Eating Plate, largely focus on consuming products with anti-inflammatory effects, and adhering to their principles will be sufficient to maintain health and prevent the promotion of chronic inflammation.

 Anti-inflammatory and pro-inflammatory products

 You already know what an anti-inflammatory diet is.
-Food products can have a wide range of effects from strongly anti- to pro-inflammatory.
-For convenience of use, I leave a table - "anti-inflammatory diet - what to eat and what not to eat?".
+Food products can have a wide range of effects, from strongly anti-inflammatory to pro-inflammatory.
+For ease of use, I'm providing a table - "anti-inflammatory diet - what to eat and what not to eat?".

 Anti-inflammatory diet - benefits

-An anti-inflammatory diet has been linked in scientific studies to many health effects , including reduced risk of:
+An anti-inflammatory diet has been linked in scientific studies to many health outcomes, including a reduced risk of:

 • death from any cause by 23%,